acrobotic/Ai_Demos_pcDuino/resources/README.md

 Some things to keep in mind when developing with Arduino on the pcDuino.

+1. All I/O on the pcDuino is 3.3 V I/O. If your Arduino shield needs 5 V input or 5 V output, you need a bridge board for pcDuino to avoid damage.
+For external breadboard circuits you need a voltage divider.
 1. There is no AVR microcontroller on the target nor is one being simulated.
 Instead, the low-level API has been implemented into the Arduino IDE to allow the Arduino code to compile into C code and run in a terminal on the pcDuino.
 1. Since the host and the target are the same, the serial monitor is not useful.
 Instead, use `printf()`.
 Alternative, you could loopback the serial transmit and receive pins and use a serial terminal program to connected to `/dev/ttyS01`.
 1. Some libraries need to be modified to support this board.
 Often, you will have to add the `PCDUINO_IDE` C pre-processor macro or add it to conditionals.
 The macro is defined as a compiler command line argument.